 What I often see, however, are people who want to bypass the foundation and begin on the top floor.

 An example of this would be meditating to open your higher spiritual chakras when your physiology is in a state of fight-fight-freeze.
 As a result, you’re always snapping at your kids or spouse or have stress-related health issues.

-So whether you’re a new meditator or are more experienced, I firmly believe it’s important to have a core meditation practice that keeps us grounded and calm.
+So whether you’re a new meditator or are more experienced, it’s helpful and effective to have a core meditation practice that keeps you grounded and calm.